Contract for difference: Retail trading

 CFD providers then started to expand to overseas markets, starting with Australia in July 2002 by IG Markets (first CFD provider to be licensed by ASIC) and CMC Markets.
 CFDs have since been introduced into a number of other countries.
-They are available in most European countries, as well as Australia, Canada, Israel, Japan, Singapore, South Africa, Turkey, and New Zealand, throughout South America and others.
-They are not permitted in a number of other countries – most notably the United States, where the Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission (CFTC) prohibit CFDs from being listed on regulated exchanges and being traded on foreign or domestic trading platforms due to their high-risk nature.
-At the same time, a number of trading apps with various usage scenarios operate on the market such as eToro, Freetrade, Fidelity Personal Investing (part of Fidelity Investments), Trading212, among others.
+They are available in most European countries, as well as Australia, Canada, Israel, Japan, Singapore, South Africa, Turkey, and New Zealand, throughout South America, and others.
+They are not permitted in a number of other countries – most notably the United States, where the Securities and Exchange Commission and Commodity Futures Trading Commission prohibit CFDs from being listed on regulated exchanges and being traded on foreign or domestic trading platforms due to their high risk.
+At the same time, a number of trading apps with various usage scenarios operate on the market, including eToro, Freetrade, Fidelity Personal Investing (part of Fidelity Investments) and Trading 212.

-The Securities and Futures Commission of Hong Kong totally forbids CFD trading.
-However, HK residents can trade CFD via oversea brokers.
+CFDs are treated as a gambling product in Hong Kong unless they have been permitted by the Securities and Futures Commission (SFC), which treats CFDs, where the underlying asset is a security, as futures contracts, that must be exchange-traded, effectively precluding their being offered in Hong Kong.
+However, the SFC has a separate regulatory regime for rolling spot foreign exchange contracts, which it terms 'leverage foreign exchange contracts'.
+These can be offered to retail clients as an over-the-counter derivative.
+Brokers in Hong Kong can also offer CFDs on the spot price of precious metals, which are not regulated as securities, using prices derived from contracts trading on the Chinese Gold and Silver Exchange Society.

-In 2016 the European Securities and Markets Authority (ESMA) issued a warning on the sale of speculative products to retail investors that included the sale of CFDs.
+In 2016, the European Securities and Markets Authority issued a warning on the sale of speculative products to retail investors that included the sale of CFDs.

 Attempt by Australian exchange to move to exchange trading

-The majority of CFDs are traded OTC using the direct market access (DMA) or market maker model, but from 2007 until June 2014 the Australian Securities Exchange (ASX) offered exchange traded CFDs.
+The majority of CFDs are traded over-the-counter using the 'direct market access' or 'market maker' model, but from 2007 until June 2014 the Australian Securities Exchange offered exchange traded CFDs.
 As a result, a small percentage of CFDs were traded through the Australian exchange during this period.